 Rooting into Our Natural Cycles ; Moving through the Wheel of the Year Each Month

-In what ways can and do sacred healing foods and herbs play a role in supporting the spiraling unfolding of each month, each season?
+Sacred healing foods and herbs can also play a role in physically and emotionally supporting our spiraling unfolding of each month and each season.
 The deeply nourishing foods of Winter, building the blood and nourishing the soul, our inner soil.
 In the Spring, the cleansing and bright foods bring us energy and vitality as we emerge to Spring’s rays of sunshine and dynamics of growth.
 Foods full of life and energy for the high energy of Summer, when we are building and creating; bringing projects and dreams to manifestation.
-Finally, the foods Fall, deeply grounding and fortifying when we begin the descent, taking stock of what is needed, clearing out, cleaning up.
+Finally, the foods of Fall, deeply grounding and fortifying when we begin the descent and are taking stock of what is needed, what is ready to be cleared out and cleaned up.

 In the ways of ancient cultures women were shamans and were revered for their ability to access the wisdom of the Mysteries into during ‘moon times’.
 Women went to caves and tents to move deeply into themselves and unravel the mysteries they received, not because they were dirty and must be ostracized.

 What might your inner cave look like?
 In what ways can you physically create a safe haven for yourself during your Inner Winter?
 A place where you can reflect, rest, dream, journey and rejuvenate.

 Subscribing to the 13 Spirals Monthly guidebook is a next step on the pathway in this work and do some soulwork, exploration and unfolding of your own magic, purpose and being.
 A deeper dive might be to embark upon a seasonal rite of passage, working with seasonal energies to support and mark your evolution from one way of being to another.